 - Iowa Department of Natural Resources: Hunting Regulations – State rules cannot be less restrictive than federal guidelines, but states can add limitations.
-Find out about all of Iowa’s state rules (hunting seasons, bag limits) here.
+Find out about all of Iowa’s state rules (hunting seasons, bag limits) here in this PDF.

-- Iowa Department of Natural Resources: Migratory Game Bird Hunting Regulations – Iowa’s hunting regulations for migratory game birds.
+- Iowa Department of Natural Resources: Migratory Game Bird Hunting Regulations – Iowa’s hunting regulations for migratory game birds, opens as PDF.

 Who Pays for Wildlife Programs?

 Hunters and anglers historically have financed the greatest share of fish and wildlife management programs through purchase of licenses, tags, stamps, and habitat fees as well as excise taxes paid on equipment.
 These fund most Iowa DNR wildlife programs.
 Sources of funding for wildlife agencies determine, to varying degrees, program priorities and objectives.

 - Iowa Department of Natural Resources: Hunting License and Laws – Hunters and trappers licenses and fees.

 - Iowa Department of Natural Resources: Fishing Licenses – Angler licenses and fees.

 - Iowa Department of Natural Resources: Scientific Collectors and Permits – People wishing to work with wild animals for research, educational, or rehabilitation

 - Iowa Hunter Education: Pittman-Robertson Act – Information about how funds from this program are used in Iowa.

 - US Fish & Wildlife Service: Duck Stamp – The duck stamp is required for all waterfowl hunters in addition to their hunting license.